Here are our top 10 recommendations for what you can do to keep your personal details safe and secure when shopping online.

 Keep Safe Online

-If you’re planning on going on an online shopping frenzy this Black Friday, it’s vital to protect yourself.
+If you’re planning on going on an online shopping frenzy any time soon, it’s vital to protect yourself.
 Always use a VPN, practice good password hygiene, use 2-factor authentication whenever it’s offered, and install a reliable internet security program.
 Doing all this should keep you safely out of harm’s way.

 You may also like: